The National Football League is the most popular sport for betting in the world.

 Billions of dollars change hands on a week-in, week-out basis, and that number has only grown since online sports betting became legal in the United States in 2018.

-If you love football, and are in a state where online sports gambling is legal, you’ll definitely want to get in on the action.
+If you love football, and are in a state where online sports betting is legal, you’ll definitely want to get in on the action.
 Plus, we’re here to help if you’re intimidated or uncertain about how to start.

 What Are NFL Moneyline Odds & How Do They Work?

-Because NFL games can be predictable, especially when a matchup looks lopsided on paper, sportsbooks assign moneyline odds for each game.
+Since NFL games can be predictable, especially when a matchup looks lopsided on paper, sportsbooks assign moneyline odds for each game.
 A favorite will typically have minus-odds and the underdog will be plus-money — though if the matchup seems particularly close, both teams might be assigned minus odds.

 How to Read NFL Moneyline Odds